Freebie Friday Cross Stitch Pattern: The Little Winter House

 Val's Stuff "Be Merry"

-Just Cross Stitch Christmas Ornaments 2007 magazine
+from Just Cross Stitch Christmas Ornaments 2007 magazine

 25-ct.
 Dublin Linen Light Blue, DMC floss (substituted for Weeks Dye Works)